Thomas Swiss: Life

 Swiss' poems have appeared in many periodicals, including The American Scholar, Boston Review, AGNI, and the Iowa Review.
-His collaborative new media poems and literary projects have been exhibited in museums and shows, including shows at the School of Visual Arts, New York; The British Academy, UK; Transmediale.02 Festival, Berlin, Germany; and the South By Southwest New Media Festival, Austin TX.
+His collaborative new media poems and literary projects have been exhibited in museums and art shows, including shows at the School of Visual Arts, New York; The British Academy, UK; the Transmediale Festival, Berlin; and the South By Southwest New Media Festival, Austin TX.

 Swiss' critical articles have appeared in the Review of Education, Pedagogy, and Cultural Studies, Popular Music, Postmodern Culture, Current Musicology, and The New England Review.
 His book reviews have been published in The New York Times Book Review, Contemporary Visual Arts, and other magazines.

-Swiss has authored critical articles and book chapters, and edited or co-edited nine books including New Media Poetics: Contexts, Technotexts, and Theories (MIT Press, co-edited with Adalaide Morris), a collection meant to extend understanding of networked writing and programming as a medium for an emergent poetics.
-In Highway 61 Revisited: Bob Dylan's Road from Minnesota to the World (U Minnesota Press, co-edited with Colleen Sheehy), Bob Dylan's work is explored in both local and global perspectives.
-Other books include The World Wide Web and Contemporary Cultural Theory : Magic, Metaphor, Power (Routledge, co-edited with Andrew Herman) and a collaborative collection (Routledge, co-edited with Andrew Herman and Jan Hadlaw) on the topic of the imaginaries and materialities of the mobile Internet.
+Swiss has authored critical articles and book chapters, and edited or co-edited nine books including New Media Poetics: Contexts, Technotexts, and Theories;Highway 61 Revisited: Bob Dylan's Road from Minnesota to the World; The World Wide Web and Contemporary Cultural Theory : Magic, Metaphor, Power; and a collection of essays on the topic of the imaginaries and materialities of the mobile Internet.

+Thomas Swiss was also an electronic literature writer whose work appeared in Inflect from the University of Canberra.